PuffedRiceCrackers/QuiverToWeb/README.md

 <h4>• static/notebook</h4>

-Put exported notebook that belong to a category inside `static/notebook`.
+Put notebooks that don't belong to a category inside `static/notebook`.
 It will show up as one of the lists you see on the side bar. <b>There should be at least one notebook folder in `static/notebook`</b>.

 4. ### Run the app